 San Francisco has a rich tradition of youth tennis that continues to this day.
 The (public court) center of the action is at Golden Gate Park Tennis Center, where on weekday afternoons and weekends you see kids of all ages taking lessons and playing matches.
-Teams playing out of GGPTC have achieved much success in recent years, with the Golden Gate Park Junior Team participating in the National championships in 2014 and 2015.
+Teams playing out of GGPTC and other public facilities such as McLaren Park have achieved much success in recent years, making it all the way to the National championships in 2014, 2015, 2016 and 2017.

 The USTA has great resources for kids who want to learn how to play tennis, enter competitive tournaments, or join junior teams.
 The site allows you to enter your city to find tournaments in the area, as well as search for where to play.